jimeh/jimeh.me-api/posts/new-site-and-blog-powered-by-dr-jekyll.md

 ---
 title: New Site and Blog Powered by Dr. Jekyll
 date: 2010-02-03 03:21:00 +0200
-categories: [technology, ruby, jekyll, git, rsync, disqus, font, design]
+tags: [technology, ruby, jekyll, git, rsync, disqus, font, design]
 ---

 I finally found some time to rebuild my site, and add a blog.
 I'm also working on a portfolio, which I will probably be putting up on [heartb.it][].
 I haven't really decided how I'm gonna make the split between my personal site and work portfolio yet though.